aaditmunje/practice-demo/README.md

 # practice-demo
-This is my forst GitHub repository
+This is my first GitHub repository